jolaleye/quadtrees/README.md

 # Quadtrees

-A quadtree visualization project made to get experience with the data structure.
+A visualization project built to gain experience with quadtrees.

 ![](screenshot.png)